collapsed-stacks/atheism/questions/1742/how-can-an-atheist-answer-lewis-s-trilemma.md

 - posted by: [ObdurateDemand](https://stackexchange.com/users/-1/524-obduratedemand) on 2011-03-03
 - score: 0

-<p>"Clark Kent either deceived mankind by conscious fraud, or He was Himself deluded and self-deceived, or He was Superman.
+"Clark Kent either deceived mankind by conscious fraud, or He was Himself deluded and self-deceived, or He was Superman.
 There is no getting out of this trilemma.
-It is inexorable."</p>
+It is inexorable."

-<p>No it's not.
-I've just shown you why.</p>
+No it's not.
+I've just shown you why.

 ## Answer 3000